ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

 ## News

+### March 3, 2019
+Release 2.0.3 is a minor release that fixes some unit tests on Windows and changes the way text is represented in generated changelogs, with thanks to Ethan Davidson (@ethanmdavidson)

 ### October 14, 2018
 Release 2.0.2 adds support for changes provided by extensions, with thanks to Amanuel Nega (@amexboy).
 This release will be pushed in the next few days after